Ken Kelley (American football): College career

 Kelley played college football for the Penn State Nittany Lions.
 He converted to linebacker for the Lions and was captain of the 1982 national championship team.
 He redshirted his freshman year.

 Professional career

-Philadelphia Stars

-Kelley was drafted by the Philadelphia Stars in the 1983 USFL Territorial Draft.
+Kelley was selected by the Philadelphia Stars in the 1983 USFL Territorial Draft.
 He played for the Stars during the 1984 season.

-Chicago Blitz

 Kelley played for the Chicago Blitz in 1984.

-Birmingham Stallions

 Kelley played for the Birmingham Stallions in 1985.